alexsaunderswps/User-Guides/vr_training_guide.md

 **Headset chimes and shows a "Port Debris Warning":**
 - Using the gaze reticle or hand controllers, select the **"Ok"** button to clear the alert
-- Alert generally appears on power up, wake up, and when USB cable is reconnected
+- Alert generally appears on power up, wake up, and when USB-Cable is reconnected
 - Alert will overlay WildXR and all other user interfaces
 - Caused by a firmware issue of the headset itself and *rarely* relates to actual debris within the USB port
 - Port cleaning, with compressed air, may reduce the frequency of the alert in some cases